Vast sections of

 the Ugly tour several times, from one end of the Gürtel to the other

-Forum Öffentlicher Raum from Zollergasse along Westgürtel on the memorable night the Ibiza scandal collapsed the government, & as part of Vienna Walking Week 2020, from Yppenplatz to Steffl.
-Indeed that #kommraus tour was so open
+Forum Öffentlicher Raum from Zollergasse along Westgürtel on the memorable night the Ibiza scandal collapsed the government, & as part of Vienna Walking Week, along Donaukanal.
+That #kommraus tour was so open

 and fascinating that it inspired us to repeat this concept more often - we heard the